 Through a desire to finish the job and quickly seek heat I was able to change things in less than 5 minutes.
-That was done with no gloves or hat on.
-I truly believe this is a school record although the feat was never recorded.
+I did that with no gloves or hat on.
+I truly believe this is a school record, although the feat was never recorded.
 Turns out I was more mechanically inclined than athletic.

-There’s another event coming to mind topping my tire swap where bizarro nothingness is concerned.
+There’s another event that comes to mind topping my tire swap where bizarro nothingness is concerned.

 Who attended the Eklutna Lake Campground Party on Thursday night May 25, 1972?
 That was after our class of '72 graduated.

 I was there with Jeff Thimsen in my purple ’54 Chevy.
 It was drizzling rain and cold that evening.
 Newspaper archives show 39 degrees Fahrenheit.